 All of this came about when Marita McCarthy, the music teacher at Merion Elementary, began teaching her students Arabic songs for the Winter Concert.
 When I met Marita at our professional development course over the summer she possessed an infectious enthusiasm.
 I remember how dedicated she was to learning the nuances of singing in Arabic, and by the end of the week her version of Yalli Zara’tu sounded she had spent months working on it.
 And in addition to learning Arab songs, the intention of the week-long course, Marita was also just an extremely fun person to be around and added this positive energy that everyone responded very well too.

-Hafez and Hanna taking a moment to pose for a photograph with
+Hafez and Hanna taking a moment to pose for a photograph with the Merion students behind them. |

 This all provides the background to understand why I was so excited when I found out that Marita had taken the Arabic songs she learned back to Merion Elementary and included Arabic songs in her Winter Concert program.
 She personally taught her students the bulk of the songs, but Hanna and Hafez went to Merion with some frequency the two weeks before in order to make sure that the singers’ diction and rhythm were on point.
 Hanna himself was blown away by Marita’s choir; he said that their focus and enthusiasm for the song was exemplary.
 All of this makes so much sense when you consider their teacher and model of behavior, Ms. McCarthy.